foxpy/servers-can-fly/1/README.md

 - Database path is hardcoded
 - Access tokens never expire automatically
 - Passwords are stored in plaintext
+- Some HTTP error codes used violate standard (I don't send required HTTP Headers)
+- test written in Bash does not play well with locked database and sometimes fails :=DDD
 - And millions of other issues, of course